conffuzz/conffuzz.github.io/README.md

 * * *
 **News**
+- We will present our paper at NDSS'23 on [Tuesday, Feb 28th in San Diego](https://www.ndss-symposium.org/ndss-program/symposium-2023/#collapse_session2) (Software Security I).
 - ConfFuzz will be presented [at FOSDEM](https://fosdem.org/2023/schedule/event/cc_online_vulnerabilities/) as part of the Confidential Computing track.
 - Our ConfFuzz [paper](https://arxiv.org/abs/2212.12904) was accepted to appear at [NDSS 2023](https://www.ndss-symposium.org/ndss2023/).